zhekson1/CSL-DeFi-Protocols/README.md

 ### Common Design Patterns

 - **Unique User Addresses** - CSL-DeFi users deploy and interact with each others' script addresses.
-Each user creates at least one unique address, composed of *identical* script-mediated payment credentials (per primitve), and *unique* user-mediated staking credentials.
-Owner-related actions (i.e. simple spending) are "overloaded" to the user's staking credential, so funds are never locked or stolen.
+Each user creates at least one unique address, composed of *identical* payment credentials (mediated by a global reference script, per protocol), and *unique* user-mediated staking credentials.
+Owner-related actions (i.e. simple spending) are "overloaded" to the user's staking credential, so assets are never locked or stolen.
 Users always maintain full delegation authority over their addresses.

 - **Beacon Tokens** - All CSL-DeFi protocols coordinate their spending policies with the minting policies of specialized NFTs, dubbed "Beacon Tokens".
 The tokens' functions include: mediating protocol logic, tagging TXs, UTxOs, and/or addresses for querying, and categorizing on-chain events.
 Beacon Tokens are highly generalizable, and can be very expressive when used in combination with each other.
 They are used extensively in all CSL-DeFi protocols.